roitraining/istio-basics-demo/README.md

 ![enter image description here](https://blog.jayway.com/wp-content/uploads/2018/10/istio-networking.png)

-## Demo
+## Functionality Demo

 ### Intro
 1. Describe the application architecture
 1. Describe the cluster and deployment architecture
 1. Talk through the challenges in managing a mesh of services
-1. "Wouldn't be nice if we had something that made this easy"
+1. "Wouldn't be nice if we had something that made this easy?"

 ### Traffic routing use cases
 1. Show them app with v1 apis (run first two snippets in snippets.txt); refresh multiple times